 Vitamin B12 is another B vitamin and is needed for the formation of red blood cells.
 As it is found mainly in foods from animals like meat, milk, fish and eggs, vegans (who obviously do not take any of these foods) can lack the vitamin.
 Vegans can take yeast extracts and fortified breakfast cereals to provide vitamin B12.
 Lack of vitamin B12 can cause a form of anaemia.

-While liver is a good source of vitamin A it is not recommended during pregnancy as too much vitamin A can be harmful to the growing foetus.
+Liver is a good source of vitamin A. It is not recommended during pregnancy as too much vitamin A can be harmful to the growing foetus.

 Vitamin D is needed to enable the absorption of calcium from foods.
 As calcium is needed for strong bones and to prevent conditions like rickets in children where the bones in the legs become softened and deformed.
 The adult condition like rickets is called osteomalacia.